Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 The life cycle showing complete metamorphosis includes 4 developmental stages.
 Egg, larva, pupa and adult.

 The pupa is the quiescent stage that intervenes between larva and adult.
 The larva often called maggot, grub or caterpillar, grows through several moults.
 Then moults to the pupal state.
-The pupa is a secreted case called puparium or chrysalis.
+The pupa is a secreted case called a puparium or chrysalis.
 This in turn moults to the adult and breaks the puparium open and emerges outside, sometimes after a prolonged period of winter or dry season dormancy.

 Pupal dormancy is often caused by adverse external conditions and this type of programmed dormancy is known as diapause which is initiated or terminated by photoperiod. e.g. Butterfly, housefly, mosquito.